-In accordance with the lease agreement dated 11 June 2015, the Company will need to restore the new office premise to its original condition when the Company vacates the office premise upon expiry of the lease term which will end on 31 December 2018.
+In accordance with a lease agreement dated 11 June 2015 (which was subsequently replaced by a new lease agreement dated 10 August 2018), the Company will need to restore the new office premise to its original condition when the Company vacates the office premise upon expiry of the lease term which will end on 31 December 2021 (based on superseded lease agreement dated 11 June 2015, the expiry date was previously on 31 December 2018).
 Accordingly, the Company capitalised a provision for restoration costs pursuant to its legal obligation as stated in the lease agreement.
 Significant assumptions are required to estimate the provision for restoration costs.
 In determining the provision for restoration costs, management has relied on past experience, performed research on the various costs quoted by various contractors to arrive at management's best estimate made on the restoration costs required to be incurred at the end of the lease term.